Benjamin-Wise - Divisional Instructions

 Do not submit orders to the divisional CAD - follow instructions below

-• ALL proposed orders/dismissals/judgments, orders of referral etc. should be submitted through the on-line services system [OLS] without a signature line, as the orders will be signed electronically and will be E-Filed and E-Served.
+1. ALL proposed orders, judgments, and orders of referral etc. should be submitted through the on-line services system [OLS] without a signature line, as the orders will be signed electronically and will be E-Filed and E-Served.
 If the order being submitted is regarding a hearing held in open court, the date of that hearing and the parties in attendance must be included in the first sentence of the order.
-All orders/judgments are to be reviewed by all counsel of record prior to submission.
-Do not submit any orders in anticipation of an upcoming hearing unless it is a UMC hearing.

 Uniform Motion Calendar- UMC hearings (Scheduled online):

-All Uniform Motion Calendar hearings will be conducted by telephone or video-conferencing.
-The below Zoom information must be included in your Notice of Hearing and a courtesy copy sent to the Magistrate via the CAD-email CAD-MJCA-K@pbcgov.org Please include the below Zoom information in your Notice of Hearing.
+All Uniform Motion Calendar hearings shall be scheduled via Zoom or other video conferencing at the request of any party per Rule 2.530, Fla.
+R. Gen. Prac. & Jud.
+Admin.
+The Zoom information (below) must be included in your Notice of Hearing and a courtesy copy sent to the Magistrate via the Cad-email CAD-SCHRoomD@pbcgov.orgThe UMC hearing notice must issue at least five (5) days before hearing.

 Counsel must submit proposed Orders via OLS prior to the UMC hearing.
 Otherwise, your scheduled matter may not be heard.